TosbackCgusBridge-Bot/CGUs-versions/Gap/Terms of Service.md

 Terms of Use

-_Last updated: December 19, 2014_
+_Last updated: May 1, 2015_

-Welcome to the Gap Inc. Web sites, which include but are not limited to Gap.com, BananaRepublic.com, OldNavy.com, Piperlime.com and Athleta.gap.com (the "Sites").
+Welcome to the Gap Inc. Web sites, which include but are not limited to Gap.com, BananaRepublic.com, OldNavy.com, and Athleta.gap.com (the "Sites").
 The Sites are provided as a service to our customers.
 Please review the following terms and conditions of use, which govern your use of the Sites (the "Agreement").

 Your use of the Sites constitutes your agreement to follow and be bound by the Agreement.
 We reserve the right to update or modify this Agreement at any time without prior notice.
 For this reason, we encourage you to review the Agreement whenever you use any of the Sites.
 If you do not agree to these terms, please do not use the Sites.